What if you had two choices for diaphragmatic pacing?

 Additional risk of infection due to protruding wires

 On top of all that, the second choice is more expensive than the first.

-We believe the choice becomes obvious, and choice A is the Avery Breathing Pacemaker.
+We believe the choice becomes obvious, and choice A is the Avery Diaphragm Pacemaker.

 |Criteria||Avery Biomedical||Competitor Device|